AI Tooling · 2026

 The approach

-I built it as a modular Python package: yt-dlp handles the download, FFmpeg the audio extraction, and the transcription engine is pluggable — a locally run Whisper model (offline, GPU-accelerated) or the OpenAI Whisper API.
-Optional dependency groups mean you install only what you use, and both the CLI and the Streamlit GUI sit on the same core.
+I built it as a modular Python package: yt-dlp handles the download, FFmpeg the audio extraction, and the transcription engine is pluggable, either a locally run Whisper model (offline, CUDA-accelerated) or the OpenAI Whisper API.
+Optional dependency groups mean you install only what you use, and both the CLI and the Streamlit GUI sit on the same core, so a feature added to the pipeline shows up in both interfaces at once.

 How it works